 The fact remains that the Government are a great deal better at maintaining records 30 or 40 years later than perhaps the IRA was at all.
 It is therefore extremely difficult to pursue some cases, which is one of the major reasons—it may not be the only one—why, to many eyes, the ratio of prosecutions is as skewed as I think the hon.
 Gentleman was trying to suggest.
 That is the concern that people have, but I can reassure him, as I am sure everybody else present would, that it has to be everybody’s intention to pursue cases for which there is evidence on a completely even-handed basis.
 We obviously need to make sure that we deal with all the others, too, which is why we have to have a process that is broader than just a judicial one and that allows people to get to the truth, in so far as it ever can be reached at this late stage, to move on with their lives and to draw a line under a pretty terrible series of episodes in Northern Ireland’s past.

 The simple answer to that is that the analysis is only just starting to emerge now, and I have not seen it broken down in the way that my right hon.
 Friend describes, so I am afraid I cannot give him a factual answer.
 Once the results are out, I am sure people will pore over them and we may then be able to come up with an answer.
-I apologise that I cannot come up with a solid factual answer to my right hon.
+I apologise that I cannot come up with a solid factual answer for my right hon.
 Friend at the moment.

 We acknowledge the challenges that come with military service.
 We do need to be sensitive to those challenges and to recognise the volatile circumstances that came with serving in Northern Ireland during the troubles, but nobody is above the law.
 The Good Friday agreement remains incredibly important today, and we have a duty to defer to the frameworks underneath it.
 When he was Prime Minister, David Cameron gave a formal apology for the events of Bloody Sunday.
 He said: